aristosv/webserver/README.md

 ---
 ## Required setup information
 - **Domain Name:** The name of the domain you want to host on your server.
-No need to enter www.
-- **Email Address:** Your email address, used for LetsEncrypt notifications
+- **Email Address:** Your email address, used for LetsEncrypt notifications.
-- **MariaDB root Password:** The root password for your MariaDB database
+- **MariaDB root Password:** The root password for your MariaDB database.

 ```bash
 bash <(wget --no-check-certificate -qO- https://raw.githubusercontent.com/aristosv/webserver/main/01_install)